 Conventional growth strategies promoted by business coaches tend to lock start-ups into a certain trajectory, driven by productivity or efficiency.

 But as ‘renegade economist’ and author of ‘Doughnut Economics’, Kate Raworth says, this is at odds with the need to conduct business in a circular way.

 It is easy to hold up ideas such as revenue growth without asset and resource growth (or ‘de-coupled growth’ as it is called) but implementing this is considerably harder.

 Like any innovation capability, balancing growth, productivity and resource effectiveness is a learned capability.

 The good news is that there is support available.

 Peer-to-peer learning networks are available to start-ups who are starting to experience these challenges.

-Running from October 2021, they will learn how other successful start-ups have initiated and implemented circular economy solutions.
+Running for six weeks from October 2021 and again in April 2022, participants will learn how other successful start-ups have initiated and implemented circular economy solutions.

 To register your interest please click https://lnkd.in/gK4tzvM.